xtends/.github/profile/README.md

 <b>Step 2: Hello World</b>

-Today I discovered <a href="https://streamlit.io/">Streamlit</a>.
-Start by creating an application in a Python file (iApp.py).
+discover <a href="https://streamlit.io/">Streamlit</a> by creating an application in a Python file (iApp.py).
 I like to use notepad or gedit.
 Use whatever editor you like.
 Streamlit turns data scripts into shareable web apps blazingly fast... and with autonomous deployment well just stand back.
 You might not never need to read any of these notes.
 All in pure <a href="https://www.python.org/">Python</a>.
 No front‑end experience required.
 <br />